Want to learn how to hack computers?

 - People on Twitter.

-- Practice Exams and Certificates
+- Practice Exams and Certificates.

-- Programming Projects.
+- Programming and Lab Projects.

-- Output: Note-taking, write-ups and active recall (quizlet)
+- Output: Note-taking, write-ups and active recall (Quizlet)

-I agree, this is a rough list, but I’ll pad it out overtime.
+I agree, this is a rough list, but I’ll pad it out over time.

 If you have any feedback, please send me a message @mrashleyball.